Are Facebook Ads for churches effective? Is using Facebook for churches still a good idea even if you're not paying for ads?

 If you want your journey into Facebook Ads for churches to be a successful one, you'll need to understand the characteristics and advantages of each goal objective type.
 Knowing these details will help you choose the right one for each of your campaigns.

 Reach (Awareness Stage)

-If you want your ad to be seen by as many people as possible.
-This one is for you.
-When choosing this option, you’ll want to focus primarily on people who have not heard about your church, its charities, fundraisers or events.
+If you want your ad to be seen by as many people as possible, this one is for you.
+When choosing this option, you’ll want to focus primarily on people who have not heard about your church or its charities, fundraisers or events.
 You can exclude your website visitors from this campaign through the audience exclusions.
 This way you won’t waste money on advertising to people who already know about your church.